 I am currently working on a monumental sculpture for a client, who sadly passed away.
 We shared such a passion for this project that I am driven to complete it.

 I am always searching for a moment in time—always fleeting—that illuminates a creature’s very essence.
 I am passionate about capturing a moment that sings to me, one which both exemplifies and conveys how special that creature is and my profound love and respect for the wild.

-a Fellow at the Pennsylvania Academy of Fine Arts
+Fellow of Pennsylvania Academy of Fine Art

-an Associate Member of the National Sculpture Society and
+National Sculpture Society

 Society of Animal Artist